adaltas/node-nikita/src/file/ini.coffee.md

 * `parse`
   User-defined function to parse the content from ini format, default to `require('ini').parse`, see 'misc.ini.parse_multi_brackets'.
-* `separator`
-  Default separator between keys and values, default to " : ".
 * `stringify`
   User-defined function to stringify the content to ini format, default to `require('ini').stringify`, see 'misc.ini.stringify_square_then_curly' for